HuiHongOP/my-website/README.md

 # PURPOSLY
 Changed locally
 The purpose of this file is to provide examples on how to use Git and Github together

+## Getting Start Section

+Start by cloning this repository